-The viola d’amore is an instrument that has long fascinated me.
-Two years ago I finally had the opportunity to borrow one for two months and was hooked.
-In 2013 I then commissioned well-known d’amore luthier Martin Biller to build one, which arrived at the end of the year.
+The viola d’amore is an instrument that long fascinated me for its mysterious but persistent history and its sweet, uniquely resonant tone.
+Four years ago I finally had the opportunity to borrow an instrument for two months and was hooked.
+In 2013 I commissioned well-known d’amore luthier Martin Biller to build one, which arrived at the end of that year.
 What a thrill to get to know it!
 The viola d’amore is at once familiar & alien: familiar in that it is played with a Baroque or modern bow & has strings of roughly the same length as my viola, alien in its number of playing strings (7), tuning, and sound palette.

-Baroque repertoire, written when the instrument first appeared in Europe, was my first interest- but the chance to play Martin’s d’amore inspired wider exploration.
-Fellow violist and d’amore player Garth Knox was, and is, a great inspiration.
+Baroque repertoire, written when the instrument first appeared in Europe, was my original interest- but playing Martin’s d’amore quickly led to wider exploration.
+Fellow violist and d’amore player Garth Knox was, and remains, a great inspiration.